Overview

 Project Details

-Bluewren, is designed to compete in the 30,000 ft COTS category of the Spaceport America Cup.
-Following the success of Firetail at AURC in 2020 and SA Cup in 2021, Bluewren utilises advanced manufacturing techniques and improved aerodynamic and auxiliary components, when compared to Firetail.
+Bluewren, was designed to compete in the 30,000 ft COTS category of the Spaceport America Cup.
+Following the success of Firetail at AURC in 2020 and SA Cup in 2021, Bluewren utilised advanced manufacturing techniques and improved aerodynamic and auxiliary components, when compared to Firetail.
+Bluewren conducted a successful test flight at Tolarno Station before competing in the 2022 SA Cup, where it achieved first place in its category and overall competition.
+Additionally, Bluewren carried Callistemon, the Team’s space-debris capture demonstration payload, which won first place in the Space Dynamics Laboratory Payload Challenge.

 Alistair de Vroet